U.S. owes Sandy Hook families stronger gun laws, Biden says

 "Enough is enough.
 Our obligation is clear.
 We must eliminate these weapons that have no purpose other than to kill people in large numbers," Biden said.
 "It is within our power to do this - for the sake of not only the lives of the innocents lost, but for the survivors who still hope."

-Democratic former President Barack Obama, who was in the White House when the Sandy Hook massacre took place, said in a statement that he considered that day "the single darkest day of my presidency," but that more recently, "I've sensed that slowly, steadily, the tide is turning; that real change is possible.
+Democratic former President Barack Obama, who was in the White House when the Sandy Hook massacre took place, said in a statement that he considered it "the single darkest day of my presidency."
+But more recently, he said, "I've sensed that slowly, steadily, the tide is turning; that real change is possible.
 And I feel that way in no small part because of the families of Sandy Hook Elementary."

 Ten years after Sandy Hook shooting, Connecticut town spends a day in reflection